plausible/docs/docs/proxy/guides/wordpress.md

 * In the "Bypass adblockers" section of our WordPress plugin settings, tick the "Enable proxy"
 * Then click on the "Save Changes" button
+* If you have a caching plugin enabled, please make sure to clear the cache for the changes to take effect
 * Enabling the proxy will make our script run as a first-party connection from your domain name.
 The proxy uses WordPress' API with a randomly generated endpoint, starting with `yourdomain.com/wp-json`

 ## Stats not being recorded after enabling the proxy?